rocker-org/rocker-versioned2/tests/gpu/misc/build-fix-notes.md

 # Build combination notes

-I'll just use this text file to store notes about build issues so I can create a PR and we can start discussing

 ## Build combination summary

 The following combinations of toolkit and tensorflow versions were tested for Nvidia driver versions 460 and 470 and had the same results.